Sakil786/Important-Deep-Learning-Concepts-for-Interview/README.md

 * For negative input values, instead of outputting zero like the standard Relu, Leaky Relu outputs a small non-zero value (alpha * x).
 * This small non-zero output for negative inputs ensures that there is still a small gradient, preventing the neuron from becoming completely inactive.
 * The key difference from Relu is the behaviour for negative inputs, where Leaky Relu allows a small, linear output.
+ ## GELU activation function:
+* **Mathematical Representation**: The GELU activation function is mathematically represented as the product of the input $x$ and the cumulative distribution function (CDF) of the standard Gaussian distribution, denoted as $\Phi(x)$.
+So, $GELU(x) = x \cdot \Phi(x)$.
+* **Approximation in GPT-2**: Due to the complexity of computing the Gaussian CDF, an approximation was used for training GPT-2.
+This approximation is: $GELU(x) \approx 0.5 \cdot x \cdot (1 + \tanh(\sqrt{2/\pi} \cdot (x + 0.044715 \cdot x^3)))$.
+* **Smoothness**: Unlike ReLU, the GELU activation function is smooth throughout.
+ReLU has a sharp corner at $x=0$, making it non-differentiable at that point.
+GELU, being smooth, is differentiable across all $x$.
+* **Non-Zero for Negative Inputs**: For $x < 0$, the ReLU activation function returns zero.
+In contrast, GELU produces small non-zero output values for negative inputs.
+It tends towards zero but does not become zero.
+* **Prevents Dead Neuron Problem**: The fact that GELU is not zero for negative $x$ helps to prevent the dead neuron problem associated with ReLU.
+Neurons receiving negative input can still contribute to the learning process with GELU, unlike ReLU where they would output zero and effectively become inactive.
+* **Performance in LLMs**: Experiments have generally shown that GELU performs better than ReLU in the context of large language models (LLMs).
+The smoothness of GELU can lead to better optimisation properties during training, allowing for more nuanced adjustments to model parameters.
+* **Incorporated in Feed Forward Network**: In the Transformer block of LLM architectures like GPT, the GELU activation function is typically found within the feed forward neural network.
+This network consists of two linear layers with the GELU activation applied after the first linear layer

 # Vanishing Gradients:
 * A common problem during neural network training, affecting both regular Artificial Neural Networks (ANNs) and Recurrent Neural Networks (RNNs).